Shrub

 A shrub or bush is a small to medium-sized perennial woody plant.
 Unlike herbaceous plants, shrubs have persistent woody stems above the ground.
 Shrubs can be either deciduous or evergreen.
-They are distinguished from trees by their multiple stems and shorter height, less than 6–10 m tall.
+They are distinguished from trees by their multiple stems and shorter height, less than 6–10 m tall, the cutoff point varying within this range for any one species due to suitability of growing conditions in any one environment.
+Some tree species never achieve their mature height because of hostile, less than ideal growing conditions in certain areas, and can resemble shrub-sized plants.
 Small shrubs, less than 2 m tall are sometimes termed as subshrubs.

-Some define a shrub as less than 6 m and a tree as over 6 m tall.
-Others use 10 m as the cutoff point for classification.
-Many trees do not reach this mature height because of hostile, less than ideal growing conditions, and resemble shrub-sized plants.
-Others in such species have the potential to grow taller in ideal conditions.
-Some only last about five years in good conditions.
-Others, usually larger and more woody, live beyond 70 years.
-On average, they die after eight years.
+Some shrub species only last about five years in good conditions, while others, usually larger and more woody, live beyond 70 years; on average, shrub species die after about eight years.

 Shrubland is the natural landscape dominated by various shrubs; there are many distinct types around the world, including fynbos, maquis, shrub-steppe, shrub swamp and moorland.
 In gardens and parks, an area largely dedicated to shrubs (now somewhat less fashionable than a century ago) is called a shrubbery, shrub border or shrub garden.
 There are many garden cultivars of shrubs, bred for flowering, for example rhododendrons, and sometimes even leaf colour or shape.

 Apart from the several berry-bearing shrub species (using the culinary rather than botanical definition), few are eaten directly, and they are generally too small for much timber use unlike trees.
 Those that are used include several perfumed species such as lavender and rose, and a wide range of plants with medicinal uses.
 Tea and coffee are on the tree-shrub boundary; they are normally harvested from shrub-sized plants, but these would be large enough to become small trees if left to grow instead.